BELT MOUNT CREVICING DREDGE

 Being worn on a users' belt, it allows one hand to specifically and accurately place the collection tube within a crevice right where it needs to be for best performance at all times during the collection operation.

-Another known design (offered elsewhere) uses a short section of tubing that the user places in their mouth while holding the collection trap in their hand with the collection tube placed in a crack.
+A known design (offered elsewhere on the web) uses a short section of tubing that the user places in their mouth while holding the collection trap in their hand with the collection tube placed in a crack.
 The user must suck on the mouth tube to achive a suitable suction draw to collect material through the collection tube.
 While this design frees up one hand to be able to reposition the collection tube in the crevice during use - it has one really big problem.....

 For those of you who don't know about this problem here is a short CDC description to explain: